-The delivered software part of the TOE consists of the RSA library, the EC library and the SHA-2 library.
+The delivered software part of the TOE consists of the three libraries, the RSA library, the EC library and the SHA-2 library.

 The RSA library is used to provide a high level interface to RSA (Rivest, Shamir, Adleman) cryptography implemented on the hardware component ACE and includes countermeasures against SPA, DPA and DFA attacks.
 The routines are used for the generation of RSA Key Pairs (RsaKeyGen), the RSA signature verification (RsaVerify), the RSA signature generation (RsaSign) and the RSA modulus recalculation (RsaModulus).
 The hardware ACE unit provides the basic long number calculations (add, subtract, multiply, square with 1100 bit numbers) with high performance.
 The RSA library is delivered as source code and in this way integrated in the user software.
-The RSA library can perform RSA operations from 512 to 2048 bits.

-Note that key lengths below 1024 bit are not included in the certificate as the key length is subject of the German national recommendations.
+The perform operations from RSA library can RSA 512 2048 Note that key lengths below 1024 bit are not included in the certificate as the key length is subject of the German national recommendations.